arikarank/trello-clone/README.md

-# Trello Clone
+# TaskHive

-A full-featured Trello clone built with Flask, providing a kanban-style project management application with boards, lists, cards, and collaborative features.
+A full-featured TaskHive application built with Flask, providing a kanban-style project management application with boards, lists, cards, and collaborative features.

 ## Features